-Our Platform is designed to process a high number of transactions and deliver reports and other information related to those transactions at high processing speeds.
-Our Customers use our Platform for important aspects of their businesses.
-Our Issuing Banks use reports and information from our Platform in part to settle card transactions with the Card Networks.
-Any performance issues, including errors, defects, or disruptions in our Platform or our Platform's transaction processing, could damage our Customers' businesses and, in turn, hurt our brand and reputation and erode Customer trust.
+Any significant disruption in, or errors in, service on our platform, including events beyond our control, could have a material and adverse effect on our business, results of operations, financial condition, and future prospects.
+Our platform is designed to process a high number of transactions and deliver reports and other information related to those transactions at high processing speeds.
+Our customers use our platform for important aspects of their businesses.
+Our Issuing Banks use reports and information from our platform in part to settle card transactions with the Card Networks.
+Any performance issues, including errors, defects, or disruptions in our platform or our platform's transaction processing, could damage our customers' businesses and, in turn, hurt our brand and reputation and erode customer trust.
+In addition, in the event of damage or interruption, our insurance policies may not adequately compensate us for any losses that we may incur.
+Our disaster recovery plan has not been tested under actual disaster conditions, and we may not have sufficient capacity to recover all data and services in the event of an outage.
 The risk of performance issues has increased in recent periods due to the significant increase in our TPV.
 This risk of performance issues further increases with new product launches and geographical expansion.
-We release regular updates to our Platform, which have in the past contained, and may in the future contain, undetected errors, failures, vulnerabilities, and bugs.
-Additionally, we may experience errors, inaccuracies, or omissions in our processing, reconciling or reporting of transactions.
-For instance, in the third quarter of 2022, we incurred losses related to the processing of a limited number of international transactions in excess of Customer authorized amounts.
-Further, we may be unable to replenish the supply of payment cards issued to our Customers before it is depleted, such that our Customers could run out of cards for a short period of time.
-Real or perceived errors, failures, or bugs in our Platform or our Platform's transaction processing could result in negative publicity, loss of or delay in market acceptance of our Platform or our products, loss of competitive position, lower Customer retention, claims by Customers, Card Networks, Issuing Banks, or other partners or vendors for losses sustained by them, or other claims, regulatory fines, or proceedings.
-In such an event, we may be required, or may choose, for Customer relations or other reasons, to expend additional resources to help correct the problem.
-In addition, we may not carry insurance sufficient to compensate us for any losses that may result from claims arising from defects or disruptions in our Platform or operations.
+We release regular updates to our platform, which have in the past contained, and may in the future contain, undetected errors, failures, vulnerabilities, and bugs.
+Additionally, we have in the past and may in the future experience errors, inaccuracies, or omissions in our processing, reconciling or reporting of transactions.
+For instance, in the third quarter of 2022, we incurred losses related to the processing of a limited number of international transactions in excess of customer authorized amounts.
+Further, we may be unable to replenish the supply of payment cards issued to our customers before it is depleted, such that our customers could run out of cards for a short period of time.
+Real or perceived errors, failures, or bugs in our platform or our platform's transaction processing could result in negative publicity, loss of or delay in market acceptance of our platform or our products, loss of competitive position, lower customer retention, claims by customers, Card Networks, Issuing Banks, or other partners or vendors for losses sustained by them, or other claims, regulatory fines, or proceedings.
+In such an event, we may be required, or may choose, for customer relations or other reasons, to expend additional resources to help correct the problem.
 As a result, our reputation and our brand could be harmed, and our business, results of operations, and financial condition may be adversely affected.

-We, our Customers, our vendors, and others who use or interact with our Platform obtain and process a large amount of sensitive data.
+We, our customers, our vendors, and others who use or interact with our platform obtain and process a large amount of sensitive data.
 Any real or perceived improper or unauthorized use of, disclosure of, or access to such data could expose us to liability and damage our reputation.